 Ultimately the thing all of us want most of all is to simply feel understood!
 If that is the gift you can give the people in your community, then you are ahead of the game.
 No matter what niche you write in, there is probably someone feeling like they are not good enough–you can channel your experience and the way you feel right now into encouraging them!

 FIND A CHEERLEADER

 We all need encouragers in our lives!
 When I am feeling down, the first thing I do is call my accountability partner Edie, because I know she will not only take the time to listen and sympathize with my frustration, but also help me see the positive in whatever situation I am struggling with.
 If you don’t currently have someone in your life who can speak truth in a positive and encouraging way, I strongly urge you to find that person.
 Let them know what you are struggling with right now, and that you could really use some encouragement.
 You might just be surprised by how supportive people can be!

 You might try forming an accountability group with a few other bloggers, or perhaps reaching out to a close friend offline.
-Or perhaps try joining an online support group, such as our Doing It Scared Member’s Only Community, which is specifically designed to provide ongoing encouragement and accountability to anyone pursuing a big goal or dream.
+Or perhaps try joining an online support group, such as our Doing It Scared Coaching Program, which is specifically designed to provide ongoing encouragement and accountability to anyone pursuing a big goal or dream.